Emma Knowles, GiGL Partnership Officer

 AoD to Nature is modelled only for Borough and Metropolitan grade SINCs.
 Sites which have national or international statutory wildlife conservation designations (e.g. Special Protection Areas) are also included in the model as Metropolitan grade SINCs.

-Public Open Spaces are sites which meet the criteria given in Policy 7.18 of the London Plan.
+Public Open Spaces are sites which meet the criteria given in Table 8.1 in the London Plan.
 There are seven different categories, based on the size of the sites and the facilities they offer.
 Of course, they must be publicly accessible.
 Some London boroughs identify Public Open Space in their planning strategies, in which case these are used for the AoD modelling, but where they do not, GiGL have inferred which sites are likely to qualify as POS based on the information available in our open space database; there is more information about the methodology for this on our Public Open Space Categories webpage.

 Why do we measure AoD?